Is Raw Food Good for Dogs? Separating Fact From Fiction With Science

 Frequently Asked Questions

-Is a raw diet good for dogs with allergies and chronic health issues?
+Is a raw diet beneficial for dogs with chronic allergies?

-What are the biggest risks of raw feeding, and how is We Feed Raw's approach safer?
+What are the main risks of raw feeding, and how are they managed?

-Is raw food better for dogs with a sensitive stomach?
+Is raw meat easy to digest for a dog with a sensitive stomach?

-Is a raw diet better for dogs because of their ancestral heritage?
+Is a raw diet better for dogs simply because of their ancestral heritage?

-A stronger argument for why a raw diet is better for dogs is that it is free of the extreme processing, low-quality ingredients, and excessive carbs found in many commercial kibbles.
+While raw food perfectly matches a canine's biological anatomy, the strongest scientific argument for a raw diet is that it is entirely free from the extreme processing, low-quality meats, and excessive starches found in commercial kibble.

-A raw diet provides a more natural and bioavailable nutrient profile that a dog's body can use efficiently, regardless of its domestication history.
+Raw feeding provides a clean, highly bioavailable nutrient profile that a dog's body can utilize efficiently, regardless of their domestication history.

 Our Meals Change Lives.